-Posted by Dave on November 6, 2009 at 1:55 pm in Blogroll, DIY, Technology
+Posted by Dave on November 6, 2009 at 1:55 pm in Uncategorized

 With straw-men, insults and shoddy evidence flying around on either side, the recent debates on filesharing and free music (sparked by Lily Allen’s now infamous blog post) exlempify our inability to approach an issue with an open mind and a positive argument.